alan5123/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Two core features of Express are middleware and routing.

 - [ ] Describe Middleware?

+Middleware are functions that execute during the lifecycle of a request to the Express server

 - [ ] Describe a Resource?
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it. like a RESTful API.

 - [ ] What can the API return to help clients know if a request was successful?

+status 200 code

 - [ ] How can we partition our application into sub-applications?

+You can use express router to partition the application into sub-applications.

 ## Minimum Viable Product